paradedb/helm-charts/README.md

 - A Kubernetes cluster with at least v1.21
 - [Helm](https://helm.sh/)
-- A Postgres database which can be accesed from the cluster
+- A Postgres database that can be accessed from the cluster

 ## Installation